Advanced Diploma in Liberal Arts and Sciences

 Sterling Campus has ceased to conduct this course, as we are now focusing on short courses, seminars, workshops, and customised programmes.

-For graduates of this course, should you require assistance with your records from the period prior to our discontinuation of private education courses, please feel free to contact us as follows:
+For graduates of this course, should you require assistance with your records from the period prior to our discontinuation of this course, please feel free to contact us as follows:

 Contact Person: Ms Jillian Lee or Ms Pei Lee

 To educational institutes seeking further information on this course for purposes of coursework evaluation and credit transfer for graduates of this programme, please feel free to contact Ms Pei Lee at

 We took a leaf out of the book of the Greatest Teacher who ever lived.
 Jesus led his small group of men – He lived with them, walked and talked with them, ate with them, shared stories with them, did life with them.
 He loved them in their failures and in their victories.
 Following this model, small groups, or cohorts, of students are led by one to two faculty who will serve as the cohort’s guide, mentor, coach, and friend throughout the 18 months.
 In this safe environment, students will live life together.
 In the classroom, they will read, share, question, imagine, laugh, and work together.
 And over the 18 months they will read and study the Bible together from cover to cover.